 JOIN US FOR OUR FIRST EVER YOUNG ADULT RETREAT!
 A weekend of connection and learning for young adults that are faced with similar challenges.
 There will be plenty of opportunities for growth and skill development through interactive sessions on navigating the insurance landscape, do’s and don’ts of career success, disclosure and more..
 For young adults age 18–24 who live within HACA/VHF territory and meet one of the following criteria: Have a bleeding disorder, be the sibling of someone with a bleeding disorder, or have a parent/caregiver with a bleeding disorder.
 If a hotel room is requested then young adult must be 21 or older or have a parent/caregiver in attendance.

-VHF’s Annual Meeting brings together the inherited bleeding disorder community to share information on a wide variety of topics, from the basics of diagnosis to the most relevant developments in treatment.
-It is a great opportunity for networking and support for individuals and families.
+VHF’s Annual Meeting brings together the inherited bleeding disorder community to share information on a wide variety of topics and it is a great opportunity for networking and support for individuals and families.